Best

 Moreover, the bank might lose money on this loan if the borrower fails to make their scheduled payments and becomes delinquent.
 Thus such a mortgage would increase the amount of capital the bank requires.
 Still, because the loan is secured by real estate, it is pretty safe, and the added capital requirement it imposes on the bank is relatively small.

 The three preceding paragraphs explained how a home equity line of credit (HELOC) works.
 HELOC interest rates are often slightly higher than the prime rate.
-Looking at variable mortgage interest rates, we see that most lenders offer rates well below the prime rates (and below HELOC rates).
+Looking at variable mortgage interest rates, we see that most lenders offer rates below the prime rates (and below HELOC rates).
 OSFI regulation imposes a HELOC limit of 65% of the property value.
 In comparison, conventional mortgages can be up to 80% of the property value, and high ratio (insured) mortgages can be up to 95% of the property value.

 Because of their lower loan-to-value (LTV) ratio, HELOCs pose a lower risk to lenders than mortgages.
 We know an interest rate comprises a risk-free rate plus a risk premium.
 So why do HELOCs, despite their lower risk, have a higher rate than residential mortgages?